openjdk/jtreg/README.md

     available at <http://asm.ow2.org/>

 * JUnit:
     See <http://junit.org/>.
-The recommended version is currently JUnit 5.8.1.
+The recommended version is currently JUnit 5.8.2.
-    JUnit is integrated via its `junit-platform-console-standalone` artefact.
+    JUnit is integrated via its `junit-platform-console-standalone` artifact.
-    This "uber" JAR contains all required dependencies, including JUnit 4.13.2 and Hamcrest 1.3.
+    This "uber" JAR contains all required dependencies, including JUnit 4 and Hamcrest.

 * TestNG:
     See <http://testng.org/>.
 The recommended version is currently 7.3.0.